Interior Painting Best Practices Part 4: Advanced Techniques for a Flawless Finish

 1. What is the best way to cut in without tape?

 Using an angled sash brush with a chisel edge allows for precise lines.
 Load the brush about halfway, then tap off excess paint.
 Draw a line 1/8 inch from the trim, then brush outward while maintaining a wet edge.
 Practice is key—try on a spare piece of drywall first.
+For curves or intricate details, use a smaller artist's brush.
+This technique is faster than taping and, with practice, produces equally clean lines without the risk of paint bleeding under tape.

 2. How can I avoid roller marks on my walls?

 Use a high-quality roller cover with the correct nap for your wall texture (3/8-inch for smooth, 1/2-inch for textured).
 Apply paint in a "W" pattern to distribute evenly, then back-roll without reloading.
 Keep a wet edge by working from wet to dry areas and avoid over-rolling.
+Use a roller with a thick pile and ensure it is fully saturated but not dripping.
+If roller marks appear after drying, lightly sand with fine-grit sandpaper and apply a final coat with a fresh roller cover.

 3. When should I use a paint sprayer instead of a roller?